GVLocke/unbeatable-tic-tac-toe/README.md

 # Unbeatable Tic Tac Toe Bot

 Proof of concept to see how quickly I can understand and implement the minmax algorithm to make an unbeatable tic tac toe bot.

+Turns out I could do it in one sitting.
+Nice